The search industry is always abuzz about how social media can influence SEO.

 And for now, that’s all that matters.

-One of the biggest benefits of SEO is gaining more visibility and getting more people to organically visit your website.
+One of the biggest benefits of SEO for business is gaining more visibility and getting more people to organically visit your website.

 Social media marketing, on the other hand, is about making the most of social networks and getting found on them by the right people.